agraef/raptor7/README.md

 You'll need a recent Launchpad version.
 The present implementation should work with all Launchpads in Novation's current lineup, which at the time of this writing encompasses the Launchpad Pro and Mini (MK3), as well as the Launchpad X. The driver checks at startup which Launchpad model(s) you have connected and prints some information in the Pd console about the devices it recognized, and also warns you about unsupported Launchpad models.

-A custom MIDI map is included, see data/launchpad.map.
+A custom MIDI map is included, see *data/launchpad.map*.
 Please check the comments in that file to find out more about Raptor's Launchpad implementation.
 Also, there's a little cheat sheet to help you get familiar with the most important fader and pad assignments, see [doc/raptor7-cheatsheet.pdf][].
 This will also be useful in conjunction with the Novation Launch Control XL and AKAI MIDIMIX controllers, see below, because the Launchpad driver uses basically the same layout of buttons and faders/knobs.

 **IMPORTANT:** In contrast to the other controllers, this device needs to be connected to its own MIDI port, port 3 or 4, on *both* input and output, as the communication protocol is rather complicated and involves a lot of messages going back and forth between Pd and the device.

 Raptor reserves both ports 3 and 4 for use with the Launchpad, so that you can connect two different devices at the same time and have them work nicely together.
 This is necessary since the Launchpad driver needs to maintain a certain amount of state information about each device.
-It is possible to connect two or more devices *of the same model* to the same port.
-But different models *always* need to be connected to different ports, because there are some incompatibilities between different variations of Novation's MIDI protocol that the driver needs to adjust to.
+It is possible to connect two or more devices *of the same model* to the same port, however, and have them operate in lockstep.
+This might actually come in handy if you have lots of spare Launchpads lying around, e.g., in different locations on stage or in the studio.
+But different models must *always* be connected to different ports.
+That's because there are some variations (or outright incompatibilities) of Novation's MIDI protocol for different models that the driver needs to accommodate.
 The driver will warn you at startup if it detects any such conflicts.
 In this case the conflicting models will have their session mode disabled, but you can still use them as standard MIDI controllers, e.g., for MIDI note and CC input.
-(This might actually come in handy if you have lots of spare Launchpads lying around.)

 #### Novation Launch Control XL

 The [Novation Launch Control XL][] is a popular mixer-style controller with lots of knobs and faders, which makes for a nice Raptor control surface.
 To make this work, the Launch Control XL must be set to the first factory preset, and you need to connect it to Pd's second MIDI input port.
-There's a launchcontrol.map file in the data directory with ready-made MIDI bindings for the device that you can load.
+There's a *launchcontrol.map* file in the data directory with ready-made MIDI bindings for the device that you can load.
 Check the comments at the beginning of the file for information on the bindings.

 The hard-wired MIDI bindings of the Launch Control XL let you switch presets and the target Raptor instance for MIDI control.
 To do this, press (and hold) the "Device" button while clicking the up/down, left/right, or 1-8 buttons.
 The functions are: